vatpac-technology/sops/docs/terminal/sydney.md

     <span class="hotline">**MNN** -> **SY TCU**</span>: "DAL40, concur right of route DCT GUTIV"

 ##### YWLM Arrivals
-Additionally, voiceless coordination exists to ARL(All) for aircraft:
+Additionally, voiceless coordination exists to MNN(All) for aircraft:

 - With ADES **YWLM**; and
 - Assigned a STAR; and
 - Assigned the lower of `F130` or the `RFL`

 !!! note
-    YWLM arrivals are handed off to ARL(MLD), not directly to WLM TCU, unless otherwise coordinated.
+    YWLM arrivals are handed off to MNN(MLD), not directly to WLM TCU, unless otherwise coordinated.

 #### Arrivals
 Voiceless for all aircraft: